 A 20-camera CCTV system would comprise of cameras, cabling, connectivity / power, sensors, Illuminators / IR beams, CCTV server, and NVR / DVR.

 The system could take weeks to install, test, and commission.

 The different types of cameras used can vary.
 These include:

 - Thermal imaging

 - Video analytics

 - Ultra HD

-For businesses keen to minimise capital expenditure, and manage cash flow, Safeguard Systems officer finance, and leasing solutions through a network of trusted partners.
+For businesses keen to minimise capital expenditure and manage cash flow, Safeguard Systems offer finance and leasing solutions through a network of trusted partners.